CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 ### 3.2 Standard requirements

-Together with the basic requirements, the following requirements correspond to the state of the art in the field of protection against malicious programs.
+Together with the basic requirements, the following requirements are state-of-the-art in the field of malware protection.
 They SHOULD be implemented in principle.

 #### OPS.1.1.4.A8 Use of cloud services
 Cloud services to improve the detection performance of virus protection programs SHOULD be used.
 The corresponding specifications from the requirements OPS.1.1.4.A3 Selection of a virus protection program for terminal devices and OPS.1.1.4.A4 selection of a virus protection program for gateways and IT systems for data exchange MUST be observed.